This Clackamas County pioneer

 in the cemetery is that of Mary E. Short who died in 1862 at 2 years

 of age.
-Like most of the pre-1900 stones, it is marble on a
+Most of the pre-1900 monuments are marble on a

 technology improved enough to work with the much harder and more

 durable granite, which tends to dominate after 1910.
-Other
+About the

-materials used for monuments include zinc, bronze, cement, wood, and a
+materials used for monuments include zinc, bronze, concrete, wood, and a

 part of the Donation Land Claim of Moses Matthew Baker whose stone

-Cemetery after the discovery of a second Oregon pioneer cemetery
+discovery of a second Oregon pioneer cemetery named Pleasant Hill.

-is an active pioneer cemetery, continuing to serve families from the
+is an active historic cemetery, continuing to serve families from the

 burials of record, making it one of Oregon's larger pioneer